Vitamin C is one of the top most beneficial ingredients that you can incorporate in your skincare.

 Magnesium ascorbyl phosphate

 All have been proven to be active and effective if properly formulated.
 Magnesium ascorbyl phosphate is the most stable form.
 It's fat soluble, so it is easily absorbed into the skin.
-But the most well-researched form of vitamin C is ascorbic acid is.
+But the most well-researched form of vitamin C is ascorbic acid.
 That is why most skincare products are formulated with ascorbic acid.

 It’s important to note that the efficacy of vitamin C is proportional to the concentration, but only up to 20%.